CanyonTurtle/dvhs-devteams/docs/articles/starting-robotc.md

 }
 ```

-First off, understand that task main() is the ‘entry point’ of the program.
-As soon as the cortex turns on and connects, it runs the contents of this file and will start executing (doing) the lines you add, from top to bottom, right inside the first { .
+First off, Task main() is the ‘entry point’ of the program.
+As soon as the cortex turns on and connects, it runs the contents of this file and will start executing (doing) the lines of code, from top to bottom, right inside the first { .

-You can save all files with the extension ‘.c’, which means the file is a c ‘source’ file.
+> All files with the extension ‘.c’, are c ‘source’ files.
 The term 'Source code' refers to the human-readable code being typed.

 Let’s get moving!
 We should try powering the motor corresponding to port1 on Cortex: